 This recipe was actually inspired by a conversation I had at Mark Sisson’s house.
 I know, that makes me sound so cool.
 I wish I regularly hung out there, but really I was just there for the Expo West Kick Off party (which yeah, still cool).
 Well, I met A LOT of awesome folks there.
 Kelly of Spunky Coconut, Cassie of Fed & Fit, Mary the Paleo Chef… and yes Mr. Sisson himself… yup… it a was paleo fangirl heaven!

 I also met a lot of folks from cool brands like KitchFix.
 Who apparently has a killer granola!
 Talking granola has us talking paleo yogurt.
 It reminded me of my theory that cashew cream would make an excellent yogurt because the slow heat of the fermenting process would THICKEN it too.
 I finally got to test that theory and I was CORRECT.
 YAHTZEE!

 The cashew cream not only gets really nice an thick, it also gets that perfect, tart, kefir/yogurt flavor.
 Love at first bite.
 You can even add some gelatin to this bad boy for EXTRA nutrient density and protein but it’s totally optional.

 Napoleon… Neapolitan Parfait

 Want to hear something embarrassing… I totally had this posted on Instagram as Napoleon Parfait… sometimes Mom Brain is real folks.
 It’s Spring break and my munchkin is wreaking havoc on my sanity.
 Anywho… parfaits are kind of silly to post an actual recipe for because literally just stacked fruit and yogurt in a jar.
 BUT since I flavored it all nice I will tell you how I did it so….

 VANILLA YOGURT: 1/2 cup cashew milk yogurt + 1 tsp vanilla extract + 1 tsp sweetener.
-Mix with fork until smooth.
+Mix with the fork until smooth.

 PINK BERRY YOGURT: 1/2 cup cashew milk yogurt + 4 ripe raspberries.
 Mix and mash with the fork until smooth as possible and pink.

 CHOCOLATE YOGURT: 1/2 cup cashew milk yogurt + 1 tbsp cocoa powder (or reishi mushroom cocoa mix) + 1 tsp sweetener.
-Mix with fork until smooth.
+Mix with the fork until smooth.